aon4o/laravel-trustpilot/README.md

 ## Commands

-Additionally, there are two commands that can be used for testing purpouses.
+Additionally, there are two commands that can be used for testing purposes.

 ### trustpilot:score
 ```php